Mitt Romney, August 30th, 2012, Republican Convention, Tampa, Florida.

 The Dallas Cowboys have a potential huge star wide receiver by the name of Des Bryant.

-Now, Des Bryant's mother had him when he was 16.
+Now, Des Bryant's mother had him when he was 16, and he's had a really tough bringing up.

 I think he went to Oklahoma State, came out of Oklahoma State, and he's in the process of visiting teams before the draft.

-Uh and that leaked out, and that general manager caught all kinds of help.
+And that leaked out, and that general manager caught all kinds of help.

-He got money that he's never dreamed of, never seen before as an NFL first round draft choice.
+He got money that he's never dreamed of, never seen before as an NFL first-round draft choice.

 He's in debt.

-He owes people at the mall, he owes jewelers and so forth.
+He owes jewelers and so forth.

-The Dallas Cowboys have had to put 24 hour security on him to keep him out of strip clubs and all these places.
+The Dallas Cowboys have had to put 24-hour security on him to keep him out of strip clubs and all these places.

-But avoiding trouble was something that was standard operating procedure.
+But avoiding trouble Was something that was standard operating procedure.

-You didn't really have to have it drilled into you, and our parents didn't need to send security details out with us as adults to make sure that because of the cultural problems that we've had, these are the steps that are now necessary.
+And our parents didn't need to send security details out with us as adults to make sure that, but because of the cultural problems that we've had, these are the steps that are now necessary.

 It just makes me almost cry when I see what's happening to people in this country.